-We suggest that the first time you use the software you begin with names, which introduces the new vocabulary.
-When completed, it returns to the menu, where you can choose to repeat names, or move on to the next part of the program, kim, and so on each time.
-The menu will remind you which part you have just completed, then the box will move on to the next in the sequence.
+We suggest that the first time you use the software you begin with next.
+When completed, it returns to the menu, where you can choose to repeat next, or move on to the next part of the program, middle, and so on each time.
+The menu will remind you which part you have just completed, then the box will move on in the sequence.
 In later runs you may want to practise some activities more than others, depending on the child's ability and enthusiasm.
 The program allows complete flexibility to do this.
 If at any time you wish to stop using one part of the program and move on to another:

-When the prompt Press a key is on the screen,

-Press CAPS SHIFT and 1 together (i.e. the command EDIT)
+When the prompt Press a key is on the screen, Press CAPS SHIFT and 1 together (i.e. the command EDIT)